OlajideTechie/OlajideTechie-Portfolio/index.md

-# 👨‍💻 Olajide Ojo – QA Engineer Portfolio
+# 👨‍💻 Olajide Ojo

-Welcome to my QA portfolio!
-I'm a Senior QA Engineer with hands-on experience in mobile automation (Appium), web testing (Cypress), API testing (Postman), and performance testing (JMeter).
-I’m passionate about building robust, scalable test frameworks and ensuring product quality across platforms.
+I am a QA Engineering Leader who strongly focuses on building scalable, reliable, and maintainable test automation frameworks across Web, Mobile, and API platforms.
+My career spans high-impact roles in FinTech, Digital Payments, and Lending, where I’ve helped deliver secure, high-quality products through a strategic and hands-on approach to quality engineering.
+I thrive in fast-moving environments where quality and innovation intersect and am passionate about mentoring teams, streamlining QA processes, and championing engineering excellence.

 ---